tawasta/event/website_my_events/README.rst

 =================
 Website My Events
 =================
-* Add the events button to the my account view, which allows the user to view their own registrations
+* Add the events button to the my account view, which allows the user to view their own registrations in portal
-* Also allows you to cancel your registration
+* Also allows you to cancel your registration from portal

 Configuration
 =============